 You want to create something simple that’s easy to understand and helps sales reps identify opportunities.
-But once you’re past the introductory stage, you need to make it more detailed and in-depth over time to ensure your sales team achieves organizational objectives and hits sales quotas.
+But once you’re past the introductory stage, you'll want to add more detail over time.
+There's always an opportunity to make changes and evolve as you learn more.
+A well-defined flowchart can ensure your sales team achieves organizational objectives and hits sales quotas.

-Add more details to each stage, for example.
+For example, add useful information to support each stage.
 Document potential factors influencing a lead’s progress.
 Or you can create specific roles to guide your team in the sales process, helping them identify different pain points and use cases.